openwebdocs/owd-website/pages/content/reports/2025/index.md

 > The compatibility data collection that Open Web Docs provides for BCD is very beneficial for the web-features and Baseline projects.
 Up-to-date data shows up in time on MDN compat tables and on caniuse.com.
 It also helps the release notes process for Microsoft Edge.

+The OWD compatibility data collection project is led by [Florian Scholz](https://github.com/Elchi3).
-OWD would like to give a special shout-out to [Claas Augner](https://github.com/caugner), who has taken a leading role in reviewing PRs and advancing the BCD project in 2025.
+We would like to give a special shout-out to [Claas Augner](https://github.com/caugner), who has taken a leading role in reviewing PRs and advancing the BCD project in 2025.

 ### Documenting missing features